nextbreakpoint/infrastructure-as-code/README.md

 OpenVPN server can be stopped or destroyed if required.
 The server can be recreated when needed.

-Stop the OpenVPN server from AWS console.
+Stop the OpenVPN server from AWS console or destroy it with command:

-Destroy the OpenVPN server with command:

     ./run_script.sh destroy_openvpn